Overview

 - Agencies must be a 501(c)3 in good financial standing and operating as a 501(c) 3 for at least one year.

-- Agencies may apply for funding to address one or more of the priorities identified above.
+- Agencies may apply for funding to address one the priority identified above.

 - Agencies may apply for up to $50,000, one time per year.
 Award amounts typically range from $25,000 to $35,000.